manoaquest/manoaquest.github.io/README.md

 But where's the fun if you're not winning in EVERYTHING!
 Which is why we have a Leaderboard!

 ![Image](/screenshots/leaderboard.png)

+Students are able to compare their experience points with one another!
+Those who are at top will become EVERYBODYS friend :D

 ### User Errors